A LITTLE ABOUT CHOOSING THE RIGHT HOOP

 Deluxe Beginner/Body Hoop:

 A larger diameter hoop will be easier to use for core hooping on your body.
 A smaller diameter hoop will be more versatile on your long-term hoop journey.
-For the 7/8" HDPE Deluxe Beginner Hoop, I recommend getting your first hoop between 38 and 44" diameter with most people being comfortable using a 40” hoop to start.
+For the 7/8" HDPE Deluxe Beginner Hoop, I recommend getting your first hoop between 38 and 44" diameter with most people being comfortable using a 38" if petite or 40” hoop if tall to start.
 When in doubt, go bigger.
 A 42 - 44” diameter hoop will accommodate just about anyone, regardless of size or athletic ability.
 You will need a lot of room for this size hoop.

 I consider this to be the all purpose hoop.
 I always have a few in different sizes and colours and love frequently switching when I’m dancing.
 For a beginner, I recommend the 34 - 36” size.
 You might not be able to core hoop with it right away, but it is perfect for learning and performing just about everything else you can do with a hoop, from isolations to leg hooping.
 I personally enjoy doing tricks with this hoop in the 30” - 36” range, though I still find the 36” to be the most versatile for core hooping.